TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may

-- At 22” wide by 60” long, the x22i tread belt provides plenty of space.
-Most commercial trainers in this price range offer 60” in length, but the extra 2” of width provides added lateral room.
+- At 22” wide by 60” long.
 The construction of the running platform and the position of the console create plenty of length both at the top and bottom of the tread belt.
 It is nice to have that extra forward foot reach when working an incline.
-Similarly, the platform allows for a longer stride while running, or for tall users.
+Similarly, the platform allows for a longer stride.

 - The tread belt on the x22i is commercial grade so it is durable, gently textured, and designed to provide a stable foot surface.
-If the belt is slick, thin, or creates friction under your shoe, it will impair your experience regardless of other treadmill features.
 The belt on the x22i is sturdy, doesn’t flap around, and moves evenly along the deck.

 - 2.5” balanced rollers help move the belt along the deck.
 Larger rollers have greater surface area to grab and move it along, so there is less tension on the tread belt.
 The combination of good sized rollers and a commercial tread belt create a nice running platform on the x22i.

 4.0 CHP DurX Motor with Quiet Incline Drive

-- The 4.0 CHP self-cooling motor controls speed and incline, and it works smoothly to regulate multiple adjustments at once.
+- The motor controls speed and incline, so it must work smoothly to regulate multiple adjustments at once.
 Also, the x22i is designed for heavy training by multiple users, so the self-cooling feature keeps it from overheating.
 I tested the motor on the x22i with an interval class on iFit.
-We moved through multiple incline and speed settings as the trainer jumped quickly between intervals.
-The motor responded seamlessly each time.
 I’m surprised at how quiet the motor is for being so powerful.
 You can barely hear it under the deck.
+The 2021 model is also noticeably faster in between inclines and quieter while running.